Gain Greater Control with VisionStory’s New “Preview Audio” and “Pause” Features

 • Marketing & Advertising

-Marketers can create curiosity with short, impactful lines—often followed by a well-timed pause.
+Marketers often use short, impactful lines followed by a well-timed pause to spark curiosity.
 Now you can perfect your brand messaging and preview different deliveries without wasting credits.

 • E-Learning & Instructional Videos

-Complex terms or acronyms are common in educational content.
-Quickly preview how they’re pronounced, insert the right pauses, and ensure learners can easily follow along.
+Educational content often includes complex terms or acronyms.
+Quickly preview how they’re spoken, add the right pauses, and ensure learners can easily follow along.

 • Storytelling & Narration

 Dramatic voiceovers rely on precise pacing.
-A well-placed pause can add suspense or emotion—something auto-generated TTS pacing may not always achieve.
+A well-placed pause can create suspense or emotional impact—something auto-generated TTS pacing may not always achieve.

 • Professional Presentations

-When you need to make a point—such as in financial reviews or business pitches—mispronounced names or numbers can affect your credibility.
+When presenting—such as in financial reviews or business pitches—mispronounced names or numbers can affect credibility.
 Previewing and adding pauses helps ensure a smooth, professional narration.